-[0] A zero response is completely incorrect, irrelevant, or incoherent or is a correct response that was obtained by an obviously
+[0] A zero response is completely incorrect, irrelevant, or incoherent or is a correct

 [2] A correct construction is drawn to find the midpoint of \overline{BC} , showing both sets of arcs and a line connecting A with the midpoint.
 [1] A correct construction is drawn to find the midpoint of \overline{BC} , but the median is not drawn. or [1] The construction is appropriate, but a compass and a straightedge are not used.
-[0] No construction arcs are shown. or [0] A zero response is completely incorrect, irrelevant, or incoherent or is a correct response that was obtained by an obviously incorrect procedure.
+[0] No construction arcs are shown. or [0] A zero response is completely incorrect, irrelevant, or incoherent or is a correct response that was obtained by an or [1] Appropriate work is shown, but one construction error is made, such as not extending the sides of the original angle to show points of intersection of the arc.